Wen County, Gansu

 Wen County or Wenxian (文县 (Wén Xiàn)) is a county under the administration of the prefecture-level city of Longnan, in the southeast of Gansu province, China, bordering Sichuan province to the south and west.
 It has a land area of 4,994 square kilometers, and a population of 241,000 (2019), notably having the largest population of Baima people.

 Gecko Gekko wenxianensis is named after Wen County, its type locality.

 Administrative divisions

-Wen County is divided to 14 towns and 6 townships.
+Wen County is divided to 14 towns, 5 townships and 1 ethnic township.